Experts in Financial Services Regulation

 The Shelf Charter: An Overlooked Pathway to Banking

-President Kennedy once remarked that the Chinese character for 'crisis' reflects both danger and opportunity.
-While not technically accurate, the spirit of his statement is conducive in assessing today's banking landscape.
+President Kennedy once remarked that the Chinese characters for 'crisis' reflect both danger and opportunity.
+That sentiment aptly characterizes the current environment for bank investors.

 What is the Shelf Charter?

-A shelf charter is a conditional, non-operational bank charter typically granted by the Office of the Comptroller of the Currency (OCC) or relevant state licensing authority.
-This charter allows for broader participation by private equity and other nonbank investors in acquiring certain deposit liabilities and assets from failed institutions in FDIC resolutions (as nonbank investors cannot legally assume FDIC-insured deposits of a failed bank).
+A shelf charter is a conditional, non-operational bank charter (i.e., "placed on a shelf" pending its use) granted by the Office of the Comptroller of the Currency (OCC) or relevant state licensing authority.
+This charter allows for broader participation by private-equity and other nonbank investors in acquiring deposit liabilities and assets from failed depository institutions.

-For fintechs, sponsors, and holding companies seeking to buy rather than build, shelf charters can create regulatory access and transactional speed, without the burden of immediate operational overhead.
+For fintechs, sponsors, and holding companies seeking to buy rather than build, shelf charters can also create regulatory access and transactional speed without the burden of immediate operational overhead.

 Unlike a traditional charter that requires a fully operational institution from day one, the shelf charter offers conditional approval but remains dormant until activated.
-This typically occurs upon the consummation of an FDIC-assisted acquisition.
-The shelf-charter approach affords applicants more time and flexibility before launching full bank operations.
+This affords applicants more time and flexibility before launching full bank operations.

 Shelf Charter vs. Traditional Charter